zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 ### selenium.ie.driver.executable
 Sets the name of the IEDriver executable file.

-### selenium.logger.enabled
-This boolean will enable running a Poshi test with the Poshi Logger in real time.

 ### selenium.remote.driver.enabled
 This boolean will enable the usage of RemoteDriver.